MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-ios/offline.md

 ms.author: adhal
 ---

-# Add offline data sync to your Xamarin.Forms app
+# Add offline data sync to your Xamarin.iOS app

 This tutorial covers the offline sync feature of Azure Mobile Apps for Xamarin.iOS.
 Offline sync allows end users to interact with a mobile app&mdash;viewing, adding, or modifying data&mdash;even when there's no network connection.
 Changes are stored in a local database.
 Once the device is back online, these changes are synced with the remote backend.